-The reputation, viability and potential of a business.
-Goodwill should be assessed as part of the overall investment in a business that needs to be sufficiently profitable to at least cover the capital repayments after tax and provide a fair income for the new proprietor.
+The reputation, viability and potential of a business represent goodwill.
+This should be assessed as part of the overall investment in a business that needs to be sufficiently profitable, to at least cover the capital repayments after tax, and provide a fair income for the new proprietor.

 Tangible assets include buildings, land, equipment, stock, fixtures and fittings.
-They are usually valued with an estimation of how they have depreciated, or an estimation of their resale value.
-Intangible assets includes intellectual property and goodwill e.g. a strong client list.
+They're usually valued with an estimation of how they've depreciated, or an estimation of their resale value.
+Intangible assets includes intellectual property and goodwill, such as a strong client list.

 Work in progress

-Existing contracts a purchaser will get from buying the business.
+Work in progress represents existing contracts a purchaser will receive from buying the business.

 Liabilities of the seller